 Herbs have been integral to traditional and non-traditional forms of medicine, dating back at least five millennia.
 Chamomile is one of the oldest, most widely used, and well documented medicinal plants globally and recommended for various healing applications.

 Giving birth is one of the most important things a woman will experience in her life, but it’s full of responsibility and decisions.
+A big decision that a lot of mums make is that they choose to breastfeed their baby every day instead of use baby formula.
+When they do this they have to do a lot of research to make sure they’re doing it right.
+Are they feeding their baby enough?
+Because sometimes it’s hard to tell.
+If they’ve used a milk pump how long does it last before going off?
+As it doesn’t last as long as you think.
+Is anything in their diet potentially harmful to their baby?
 You’ll want to make conscious nursing decisions as you feed your newborn baby.
 Everything that you eat or drink will affect you both.
 So let’s explore the benefits of drinking chamomile tea while you breastfeed.

 Caffeine acts as a central nervous system stimulant.
 When caffeine reaches your brain, the most noticeable effect is alertness, and you will feel less tired and more awake.
 It is therefore important to reduce your caffeine intake so that you don’t have a hyper baby.
 Replace most of your caffeine drinks with herbal varieties instead and make sure that they are breastfeeding friendly.
 Remember that whatever you consume will also be in your milk.